jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     <pre>
     Get-ChildItem ./resources/ -Recurse</pre>

-    You should find that the subdirectory contains 26 text files: a.txt, b.txt, and so on.
+    You should find that the subdirectory contains 24 text files with names such as a.txt and b.txt.

 1. Now execute the following command to list all the cmdlets that begin with `Copy`: